Travers Smith LLP - True Picture

 When and how to apply

-Our Vacation Schemes take place twice in the year in the form two 2-week schemes in the Summer.
+Our Vacation Schemes take place twice in the year in the form of two 2-week schemes in the Summer.

 The scheme will follow our internal programme, which includes a number of talks, workshops, and a negotiating exercise.
 There will also be department insights and close contact with trainees.
 The week is designed specifically for students to be given an authentic taste of a City lawyer's work.
 There are also working lunches and informal evening events.

-Interviews will only be allocated once all applications have been processed.
-Please note our interview process will be held virtually and run by a senior member of our Graduate Recruitment Panel.
-For more information on the panel please visit out recruitment team webpage.
+Please note our interview process will be held virtually and run by a senior member of our Early Careers Panel.
+For more information on the panel please visit our recruitment team webpage.

 Apprenticeships